Basic Methods

 The division of the cocoon into two bubbles of perception takes place at the collarbone level.
 The upper bubble includes the head and the neck, while the lower one encloses the rest of the body.

-In other words, the upper bubble includes the upper dantyan, and the lower — the other two and the legs.
+In other words, the upper bubble includes the upper dantian, and the lower — the other two and the legs.

 The quantitative growth of the consciousness and meditative work are performed primarily by the lower bubble of perception.

-The main part of it is the middle dantyan, refining in and expanding from which we get closer to Perfection.
-I emphasize this point again, because this is the most fundamental postulate of the entire psycho-energetical work, and any deviations from this mainstream lead to prolonged straggling and to wasting of so precious time of our short stay in bodies here.
+The main part of it is the middle dantian, refining in and expanding from which we get closer to Perfection.
+I emphasize this point again, because this is the most fundamental postulate of the entire psycho-energetical work, and any deviation from this mainstream results in prolonged straggling and in wasting of very precious time of our short stay in bodies here.

 The overall energy structure of the body can also be considered as consisting of 4 vertical segments.
 But talking about it in practical terms makes sense only at significantly more advanced stages of spiritual development.